 - Avoid re-lyophilization, as this will cause the hormone to lose significant activity.
 If material is re-lyophilized, it should be assayed again prior to use.

 - Do NOT freeze-thaw reconstituted samples repeatedly.
-The reconstituted hormone should be subdivided into working aliquots and stored at or below -15°C as soon as possible after resuspension.
+The reconstituted hormone should be subdivided into working aliquots and stored at -15°C or colder as soon as possible after resuspension.

 - Reconstituted samples are normally stable for at least 2-6 months when stored frozen; however, this depends on the hormone concentration, buffer/stock solution composition, and handling conditions.